Annual Sickle Cell Disease and Thalassaemia Conference (ASCAT) 2018

 Dr. Paul Telfer, UK, Clinical Haematologist, Haemoglobinopathy Services, Royal London Hospital.

 Dr Paul Telfer is a clinical haematologist specialising in clinical care and laboratory diagnosis of Haemoglobinopathies in childhood, adolescents and adults.
-He is clinical lead for services at the Royal London Hospital since 1998, and clinical lead for the East London and Essex Clinical Haemoglobinopathy Network since 2004.
-He has been a committee member of the British Society for Haematology, UK Forum for Haemoglobin Disorders, the Clinical Advisory Group for Specialist Commissioning in Haemoglobinopathies, and is clinical advisor to the National Sickle Cell and Thalassaemia Screening Programme.
+He is clinical lead for services at the Royal London Hospital, Barts Health NHS Trust and the East London and Essex Clinical Haemoglobinopathy Network.
+He has been a committee member of the British Society for Haematology, UK Forum for Haemoglobin Disorders, the Clinical Advisory Group for Specialist Commissioning in Haemoglobinopathies, and the National Sickle Cell and Thalassaemia Screening Programme.
 He is also an advisor to the UK Thalassaemia Society, and Thalassaemia International Federation.
-He has co-authored national guidelines for management of children and adults with sickle cell disease, and thalassaemia.
-He has authored clinical research papers and is co-author of ‘Sickle Cell Disease in Clinical Practice’ published by Springer.
+He has co-authored national guidelines for management of children and adults with sickle cell disease, and for thalassaemia.
+He has authored many research papers, and is co-author of ‘Sickle Cell Disease in Clinical Practice’ published by Springer.

 He is chief investigator for the SCAPE trial, the East London Newborn Sickle Cell Cohort Study and Cyprus Thalassaemia Cohort study.
 He has been principal investigator for ASSERT, SITT, DEEP, GBT440 and BELIEVE trials.

 Dr. Winfred Wang, USA, Member, Department of Haematology, St. Jude Children’s Research Hospital